libgdx/libgdx.github.io/wiki/graphics/profiling.md

 ## Error checking _(since 1.6.5)_
 `GLProfiler` has one more useful feature and that is error checking.

 Almost all GL calls can in some circumstances produce errors.
 These errors are not thrown or logged like Java errors, but they have to be explicitly checked for (`Gdx.gl.getError()`), so they can be hard to find.
-Enabled `GLProfiler` (see above on how to enable) will automatically check for GL errors after every GL call and report it, so you don't have to.
+Enabling `GLProfiler` (see above on how to enable) will automatically check for GL errors after every GL call and report it, so you don't have to.

 By default, encountered errors will be printed to the console (using `Gdx.app.error`).
-However, this can be customized (for example for your own logging/crash reporting system) by setting up a different error listener in [`GLProfiler.listener`](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/graphics/profiling/GLProfiler.html#listener).
+However, this can be customized (for example for your own logging/crash reporting system) by setting up a different error listener with [`glProfiler.setListener()`](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/graphics/profiling/GLProfiler.html#setListener-com.badlogic.gdx.graphics.profiling.GLErrorListener-).

 If you want to know where exactly the error happened in your code, you may want to use the [`GLErrorListener.THROWING_LISTENER`](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/graphics/profiling/GLErrorListener.html#THROWING_LISTENER) which throws an exception on any GL error.
 Error listener callback is called inside GL call, so the stack trace will reveal where exactly things went wrong. _(Throwing an exception on GL error will most likely crash your application in case of errors, so it is not used by default.)_